-The Excel MAXA function returns the largest value from a supplied set of numerical values, while counting text and the logical value FALSE as the value 0 and counting the logical value TRUE as the value 1.
+The Excel MAXA function returns the largest value from a supplied set of numeric values, while counting text and the logical value FALSE as the value 0 and counting the logical value TRUE as the value 1.

 The syntax of the function is:

 If you get an error from the Excel Maxa Function, this is likely to be the #VALUE! error:

-|#VALUE!||-||Occurs if any of the arguments are supplied directly to the function and cannot be recognised as numeric values.|
+|#VALUE!||-||Occurs if any values that are supplied directly to the Maxa function are non-numeric.|